LCC-CIT/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Instructions_Part2_GroupA.md

 Write a new version of web app II from the previous lab.
 This web app will do the same thing as the previous one, but will have input validation.

-**In the .js file:** Put the code from the previous function into the stub function provided.
+**In the .js file:** Put the code from the previous lab's function into the stub function provided.

 **In the .html file:** Use [CS133JS_Lab04_Part2A_Kindergarten.html](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part2A_Kindergarten.html).
 Add an input validation loop in the script element that will: